frenya/vscode-recall/README.md

 # Credits

-Some concepts of this extension were inspired by the [Mochi](https://mochi.cards/) application, go ahead and check it out.
+Some concepts of this extension were inspired by the [Mochi](https://mochi.cards/) application.
+Go ahead and check it out.
 You may find it more suitable to your needs.

 Please note that I am not associated with that project in any way.